 Ta-ta for now.
 Get yourself shot.

-From Perfidy Press Pronouncements, a quasi-monthly newsletter, on April 5, 2021
+From Perfidy Press Provocations, a quasi-monthly newsletter, on April 5, 2021